MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

    + [GET Data Source](/rest/api/searchservice/data-sources/get)
    + [GET Skillset](/rest/api/searchservice/skillsets/get)

+1. Verify the object is operational by performing a task, such as query an index that's been encrypted.

 Once you create the encrypted object on the search service, you can use it as you would any other object of its type.
 Encryption is transparent to the user and developer.

 None of these key vault details are considered secret and could be easily retrieved by browsing to the relevant Azure Key Vault page in Azure portal.

 > [!Important]
 > Encrypted content in Azure AI Search is configured to use a specific Azure Key Vault key with a specific *version*.
 If you change the key or version, the object must be updated to use it **before** you delete the previous one.
 Failing to do so renders the object unusable.
 You won't be able to decrypt the content if the key is lost.

+## Step 5: Test encryption

+To verify encryption is working, revoke the encryption key, query the index (it should be unusable), and then reinstate the encryption key.

+Use the Azure portal for this task.

+1. On the Azure Key Vault page, select **Objects** > **Keys**.

+1. Select the key you just created, and then select **Delete**.

+1. On the Azure AI Search page, select **Search management** > **Indexes**.

+1. Select your index and use Search Explorer to run a query.
+You should get an error.

+1. Return to the Azure Key Vault **Objects** > **Keys** page.

+1. Select **Manage deleted keys**.

+1. Select your key, and then select **Recover**.

+1. Return to your index in Azure AI Search and rerun the query.
+You should see search results.

 ## Set up a policy to enforce CMK compliance